Everyone has a story, right?

 Sometimes those stories break my heart.
 I hear about adult kids struggling with addictions or going through the throes of abuse or divorce.
 I hear about grandmothers estranged from their kids and grandchildren and not knowing why.
 I hear about families grieving a recent loss or walking a cancer journey with a loved one.

 Sometimes the only words I can muster are, “I’m so sorry.”

 Undoubtedly you have a story, too.
 Maybe you’ve faced bitter disappointment.
 A friend or spouse’s betrayal.
 The pain of watching your child make negative life-altering choices.
 The ongoing pain of health issues that baffle medical professionals.

 Some mornings you wake and force yourself to function.
 Some days you’d rather stay in bed.
 Perhaps you’re living a story you wish could be rewritten.
-If so, I want to encourage you today with three promises of peace:

 • “Now may the Lord of peace himself give you peace at all times and in every way.
 The Lord be with all of you” (2 Thessalonians 3:16NIV).

 – Peace is found in the person of Jesus, not in circumstances.
 No matter what we face, He is the source that never runs dry.
 He alone can fill our cup to overflowing.

 • “I listen carefully to what God the LORD is saying, for he speaks peace to his faithful people” (Psalm 85:8NLT).